W3SRotterdam/uORM/README.md

 As a solution we build the W3S Umbraco Object Relation Mapper (in short uORM).

-## Basic usage Umbraco Object Relation Mapper
+## Installation Umbraco Object Relation Mapper
+Use NuGet Package Manager Console:
+PM> Install-Package W3S-uORM

+Or download W3S.uORM.dll and add a reference your project.

+## Basic usage
 Install the uORM.dll and create your document type in Umbraco.
 Properties in that document type must be the same as your object. (in this simple example only with a title alias (case don't matter)).

 Then create a strong typed object like this: